arpan132002/Heart-Disease-Classification-Model/README.md

-In this notebook, we intend to analyze data related to cardiac features of patients from the "heart.csv" dataset.
+In this notebook, I intend to analyze data related to cardiac features of patients from the "heart.csv" dataset.
 This dataset provides various information about patients, including age, gender, blood pressure, cholesterol levels, electrocardiographic (ECG) features, and more.

 Dataset Information:
 This dataset includes the following features: